 Welcome to the Airtable power user's guide!
 Airtable is friendly enough that anyone can dive right in with one of our templates or Airtable Universe bases—but it's also a complex tool with many powerful features that you might not be aware of at first glance.
 Learning more about these features can help you build an Airtable base that does, well, pretty much whatever you need it to do.

 The following tips and tricks will teach you how to make bases that are more powerful (and better looking!) and how to more efficiently access the relevant information within those bases.
-Read on to learn how to leverage linked records, blocks, formulas, and so much more.
+Read on to learn how to leverage linked records, extensions, formulas, and so much more.

 Your base is only as good as the information inside it—but entering in new records one at a time can be a pain.
 Here are a few techniques which'll save you time as you build out your bases, including the easiest way to get your existing spreadsheet up and running in Airtable.

 Tidying up your information in Airtable

 To get the most out of Airtable, we highly recommend that you take the time to convert fields from single line text fields to other field types, where appropriate.
 Read on for some of the most common conversions you should know—and some of our favorite tips for maximizing your Airtable fields.